Origins of the role of High Sheriff

 The Sheriffs presided over the Hundred Courts which were held every four weeks in medieval times.
 The Sheriffs arrested and hanged criminals and empanelled common law juries.
 The Sheriff would deliver the judgment, which could include trial by ordeal and ensured that the sentence was carried out.
 The obligation to supervise public executions lasted until the abolition of the death penalty in the 1950s.

 The Sheriffs’ link to the functions of the civil law lasted until 1999.
-The writ of summons which started every civil claim from 1154 to 1999 stated that claimant should request the court to direct the Sheriff in the relevant county to summons the defendant to appear before a judge to defend the claim.
+The writ or summons which started every civil claim from 1154 to 1999 stated that claimants should request the court to direct the Sheriff in the relevant county to summons the accused to appear before a judge to defend the claim.

 Legal and administrative practices were reformed extensively in Victorian times and the Sheriffs’ Act 1887 was introduced to bring the law relating to Sheriffs into line with existing practices.
 This is still the governing statute and consolidated the responsibilities of Sheriffs and confirmed their role as the Sovereign’s representative in a county for all matters relating to the Judiciary and the maintenance of law and order.
 This statute requires the High Sheriff to appoint an Under Sheriff.